awsdocs/amazon-ec2-user-guide/doc_source/ec2-increase-availability.md

 This tutorial assumes that you have already done the following:

-1. Created a virtual private cloud \(VPC\) with one public subnet in two or more Availability Zones\.
+1. Create a virtual private cloud \(VPC\) with one public subnet in two or more Availability Zones\.

-1. Launched an instance in the VPC\.
+1. Launch an instance in the VPC\.

-1. Connected to the instance and customized it\.
+1. Connect to the instance and customized it\.
 For example, installing software and applications, copying data, and attaching additional EBS volumes\.
 For information about setting up a web server on your instance, see [Tutorial: Install a LAMP web server with the Amazon Linux AMI](install-LAMP.md)\.

-1. Tested your application on your instance to ensure that your instance is configured correctly\.
+1. Test your application on your instance to ensure that your instance is configured correctly\.

-1. Created a custom Amazon Machine Image \(AMI\) from your instance\.
+1. Create a custom Amazon Machine Image \(AMI\) from your instance\.
 For more information, see [Creating an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md) or [Creating an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.

-1. \(Optional\) Terminated the instance if you no longer need it\.
+1. \(Optional\) Terminate the instance if you no longer need it\.

-1. Created an IAM role that grants your application the access to AWS it needs\.
+1. Create an IAM role that grants your application the access to AWS it needs\.
 For more information, see [To create an IAM role using the IAM console](iam-roles-for-amazon-ec2.md#create-iam-role-console)\.

 ## Scale and load balance your application<a name="scale-and-load-balance"></a>